 The rabbit hole is lovely, dark, and deep.

 Why It Goes Wrong

 You wonder how you went from CEO poolside lunches to the janitor closet in two years’ time.
 You begin to think that you have not attended enough change management (CM) training.
 Or that your careful approach with each executive committee member needed to be even more nuanced.
 You might even be thinking that others could have done a better job.

-The Navigator requests that you pause your self-flagellation just long enough to consider the success rate of organizational change.
+I suggest that you pause your self-flagellation just long enough to consider the success rate of organizational change.
 A recent Forbes article confirms the often contested statistic that 70% of change initiatives fail despite the best intentions (an inconvenient statistic for CM practitioners).
-In the Navigator’s scenario, the obstacles were even greater because of the deeply flawed relationship between the CEO and the executive team.
+In the above scenario the obstacles were even greater because of the deeply flawed relationship between the CEO and the executive team.
 In that environment, a change agent will become the lightning rod for every gripe they ever had with the CEO.
-To compound matters, the CEO was naïve about his role as a sponsor.
+To compound matters, the CEO was naive about his role as a sponsor.
 Sponsorship for enterprise-wide initiatives cannot be outsourced to the CEO’s subordinates.
 He needed to provide leadership by coaxing his team to leave their comfort zone for the greater good and not pretend to tie his shoe each time he met with resistance.

 Why do CEOs engage is such ill-fated attempts?
 It may surprise you to learn that even leaders experience mid-life crises, but of a corporate kind.
 When they tire of themselves, they are not like you or I who might try something simple like redecorating our office or buying a smart new pair of shoes.
 Instead, they look to see a renewed version of themselves in the reflection of a shiny new penny.
 It buys them time and allows the failed hopes of the CEO and the organization to be reignited with expectation.